Pennsylvania Insurance CE Renewal Requirements and Checklist

 Details

-Licensed insurance producers must complete at least 24 continuing education credits during the two-year licensing cycle.
+Licensed insurance producers complete at least 24 continuing education credits during the two-year licensing cycle.

 Details